aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 3.0.100-preview3-010431 [/usr/local/share/dotnet/sdk]
 ```

-We can see 3.0.100-preview3-010431 as the last installed version
+We can see that version 3.0.100-preview3-010431 is the last installed version.

 By default the latest installed SDK version will be used by the CLI commands.

-I can execute the CLI with the version flag to show the default SDK version that will be used by the CLI tooling on my system.
+I can execute the CLI with the version flag to show the default SDK version that will be used by the CLI tooling on my system:

 ```bash
 dotnet --version
 3.0.100-preview3-010431
 ```

-We can see that version 3.0.100-preview3-010431 is the default SDK version that will be used by the CLI commands on my system.
+We can see that version 3.0.100-preview3-010431 is the default SDK version that will be used.

 ## Using the .NET Core CLI to create a new project